 Can my student ride a bus if we’re not eligible?

-Sanger ISD provides a Fare program in some areas for students who do not meet the criteria to be declared bus eligible due to living within 2 miles of their assigned school.
-IN-TOWN BUS REGISTRATION FORM
+Students who do not meet the criteria to be declared bus eligible due to living within 2 miles of their assigned school cannot ride a school bus to and from school.

 How many passengers does a bus hold?